prashant-jadon/error-reporter-to-discord/Readme.md

 - **Error Filters:** Set up filters to exclude certain types of errors from being reported.
 This can help reduce noise from known issues.

 - **Rate Limiting:** Implement rate limiting to prevent your Discord channel from being spammed with error reports.

+//TODO
+//Integration with jira,github etc or custom assigment tool